Measures to Prevent Human Rights Abuse

 Implementing Human Rights Due Diligence*

 Lion regards the identification of and response to potential human rights issues throughout its value chains, from raw material procurement to use by consumers, as a top priority.
 Accordingly, we identify and assess potential negative impacts on human rights by stakeholder category to enhance mechanisms for preventing, mitigating and remedying such adverse impacts.
+In particular, our raw material procurement sites, which are mostly overseas, present such potential risks of human rights violations as child labor or coerced immigrant labor.
+In addition, Lion’s activities overseas include potential risks of racial or religious discrimination and abuse of authority at workplaces.

 * Corporate measures to avoid causing human rights violations and provide relief for the victims of such violations